jonlpersson/ed-latimore/site/_posts/2023-07-12-14-big-ideas-life-lessons-from-physics.md

 ## 14) Most things are amoral.

-The same concept can power a city--or level it.
+The same concept can power a city–or level it.

 The same body of knowledge that allowed Hiroshima and Nagasaki to be leveled also powers satellites and cities.